adityaraj1105/RAGs-vs-Fine-tuning/README.md

 ## Project Overview

-This project explores the performance of Retrieval-Augmented Generation (RAG) and fine-tuned GPT-2 models on the SQuAD dataset.
-The main goal is to compare the results of RAG and GPT-2 in answering questions based on the provided context.
+This project explores the performance of Retrieval-Augmented Generation (RAG) and fine-tuned GPT-2 models on the Stanford Question Answering Dataset (SQuAD).
+The goal is to compare the results of RAG and GPT-2 in answering questions based on the provided context.

 ## Code Structure